Partners and miscarriage

 - It's important to look after yourself, in addition to supporting your partner.

-It is normal to experience a range of emotions, including sadness, helplessness and anger.
-You may have many feelings at the same time and these feeling may change over time.
+It is normal for partners to experience a range of emotions, including sadness, helplessness and anxiety.
+You may also have cultural beliefs about pregnancy loss that affect how you feel.

-You may feel that you need to be strong for your partner or that you should not feel as upset as your partner.
-Sometimes, this can mean that you neglect your own grief.
-It is important to acknowledge your feelings and take the time to manage your own grief, while you are supporting you partner.
+Many partners feel that they need to be strong for their partner who carried the pregnancy, or that they should not feel as upset as their partner.
+This can make you feel isolated when grieving.
+It is important to acknowledge your feelings and take the time to manage your own grief, while you are supporting your partner.

 Looking after yourself

 You may find it helpful to talk about your experience with a friend or family member.
-If you have strong or ongoing feelings that are affecting your daily life, speak to a mental health professional.
+Some partners find it helpful to join a support group or speak to a mental health professional.

 Supporting your partner during a miscarriage

-Here are some ideas to help you and your partner support each other:
+Read about how you and your partner can support each other.

-It may take time for either or both of you to want sexual intimacy again.
+It may take time for you or your partner to want sexual intimacy again.
 This is normal and is best managed by talking openly to each other.

 Resources and support

 Red Nose Grief and Loss provides support for miscarriage, stillbirth and newborn death.
-Call their support line on 1300 308 307, available 24 hours a day.
+Call their support line on 1300 308 307.

 Learn more here about the development and quality assurance of healthdirect content.